phillipclapham/neuroweaver/README.md

 7. **Embrace Interdisciplinary Thinking**: Encourage connections between different fields to uncover novel insights and approaches.

 8. **Knowledge Boundary Awareness**: Be mindful of the AI's limitations and use the knowledge boundaries feature (Point 14) to navigate areas of uncertainty.

+### Leveraging Cross-Disciplinary Thinking

+Explore connections between different fields to generate creative insights.
+Use interdisciplinary prompts like:
+- "How can psychology inform UX design in AI-driven platforms?"
+- "Discuss the intersection of environmental science and economics in managing renewable energy projects."

+These connections often lead to novel solutions that would not emerge from a single-discipline approach.

 ### Combining Multiple Techniques